Fudoshin2596/Moti-Me-Application/README.md

 Deployment/Sign-up Link: http://bit.ly/38UAqGe

+Or check out the Test User with:
+Username: motimetestuser@maildrop.cc
+Password: TestUser1

 ## Summary

 - MotiMe aggregates quotes from 3 sources, 1) Twitter API, 2) RapidApi, 3) web scraping from 2 separate websites.
 The app then sends quotes to users using the Twilio API and accepts a response message with the users vote on whether they like the quote or not.
 On the backend, these quotes are stored in a database (Postgres for development, DynamoDB in production) along with a few generated feature columns such as author, num of unique words, length of quote, and quote category.
 In order to predict the quote category, I have trained a ML/DL model on labelled quotes, and then run a prediction on new incoming quotes predicting the category from a list of 5 pre-defined classes and save that metric to the database.
 This application is then run on a scheduler periodically sending quotes to the users and accepting their feedback through SMS.